Lindsey Vonn Net Worth

-Personal Life: Lindsey speaks German fluently.
+Lindsey speaks German fluently.
 She married 2002 Olympian and former U.S. Ski Team athlete Thomas Vonn on September 29, 2007.
 They divorced in 2013 and she opted to keep her married name.
 She famously dated Tiger Woods from 2013 to 2015.
 She became engaged to hockey player P. K. Subban in 2019.
 She proposed to him.
 They broke up in December 2020.

 In 2016, Lindsey paid $3.55 million for a home in West Hollywood, California.
 She sold the home in 2018 for $3.65 million.